Coronavirus: General Qamar Javed Bajwa directs army’s full support to national effort

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The 230th corps commanders’ conference Thursday discussed the latest coronavirus situation and preventive measures taken at the army level.
+RAWALPINDI: The 230th corps commanders conference on Thursday discussed the latest coronavirus situation and preventive measures taken at the army level.

-Chief of the Army Staff (COAS) General Qamar Javed Bajwa chaired the conference at the General Headquarters (GHQ).

 The conference also reviewed operational preparedness, situation along the Line of Control (LoC), geostrategic environment and national and regional security situation with particular emphasis on the Afghan peace process.

-RAWALPINDI: The 230th corps commanders’ conference Thursday discussed the latest coronavirus situation and preventive measures taken at the army level.
+RAWALPINDI: The 230th corps commanders conference on Thursday discussed the latest coronavirus situation and preventive measures taken at the army level.

-Chief of the Army Staff (COAS) General Qamar Javed Bajwa chaired the conference at the General Headquarters (GHQ).

 The conference also reviewed operational preparedness, situation along the Line of Control (LoC), geostrategic environment and national and regional security situation with particular emphasis on the Afghan peace process.